abhay-on-git/MOQO-Clone/README.md

 ## Common Click the Link to see Live Demo

-## In This FrontEnd Project I Build the deep Concepts in Morden Web Design with Core Technoligies.
+## In This FrontEnd Project I Build the deep Concepts in Morden Web Design & Responsiveness with Core Technoligies.
 ### Html
 ### Css
 ### Javascript
 ### Gsap
-### Responsiveness
 ### Cool Animations